shashankAcharya3/tutorial/README.md

 # tutorial
-this is tutorial wala repository author - shashank acharya
+this is tutorial wala repository <br>
+author - shashank acharya